LAKE COMO, ITALY

 So, what is the best town to stay in Lake Como?

-If you are planning to visit Lake Como for 3-4 days, I would choose a town in the central part of the lake (such as Bellagio) because the boat service will easily allow you to reach other popular villages such as Varenna, Tremezzina or Menaggio in a matter of minutes.
+If you are planning to visit Lake Como for 3-4 days, I would choose a town in the central part of the lake (such as Bellagio or Varenna) because the boat service will easily allow you to reach other popular villages such as Tremezzina or Menaggio in a matter of minutes.

 If you are visiting Milan, well, I would choose a town where you can easily get by train such as Como, Varenna or Lecco.

-Below is a selection of my 4 favorite Lake Como’s towns.
-Take some time to read my guides and start planning your trip!
+Take some time to read my guides on the Lake Como’s towns that I love the most, and start planning your trip!

 Boat trips and tours are something that I’d definitely recommend to anyone who wants to experience Lake Como at its best.